saucelabs/sauce-docs/docs/error-reporting/platform-integrations/android/setup.md

 * Supports a wide range of Android SDKs.
 * Supports offline database for error report storage and re-submission in case of network outage.
 * Fully customizable and extendable event handlers and base classes for custom implementations.
-* Supports detection of blocking the application's main thread (Application Not Responding).
+* Supports detection of Application Not Responding errors (ANRs).
 * Supports monitoring the blocking of manually created threads by providing watchdog.
 * Supports native (JNI/NDK) exceptions and crashes.
 * Supports Proguard obfuscated crashes.